datapartnership/myanmar_economic_monitor/notebooks/vegetation-conditions/README.md

 The EVI from both MOD13Q1 and MYD13Q1 downloaded using Google Earth Engine ([GEE](https://earthengine.google.com/)) which involves some process:

- * Combine the two 16-day composites into a synthethic 8-day composite containing data from both Aqua and Terra.
+* Combine the two 16-day composites into a synthethic synthetic 8-day composite containing data from both Aqua and Terra.

 * Applying Quality Control Bitmask, keep only pixels with good quality.

 * Applying cropland mask, keep only pixels identified as a cropland based on ESA WorldCover.

 * Clipped for Myanmar and batch export the collection to Google Drive.

 ![VI](./images/climag-evi-202304.png)